ilchen/RMaFI/README.md

 ## Data for Chapters 13, 14, and 18
 The spreadsheet I used for exercises in these chapters can be downloaded from [this page](http://www-2.rotman.utoronto.ca/~hull/VaRExample/index.html).
 I used `VaRExampleRMFI3eHistoricalSimulation.xls` for all these Chapters.
-Please remove the first row before feeding it to the code.
+Please remove the first row before feeding it to the code (for the spreadsheet in this repository I already did it).

 Code in `ch14/` replicates the functionality in [VaRExampleRMFI3eModelBuilding.xls](http://www-2.rotman.utoronto.ca/~hull/VaRExample/VaRExampleRMFI4eModelBuilding.xls).